Your mortgage credit score might not be what you expect

 Credit guidelines for mortgages are a lot more flexible than many people think.
 In fact, it’s often possible to qualify with a score of 580 or higher.

-You can check your own credit score online, and talk with a lender to see whether you qualify for a mortgage based on your current score.Verify your new rate (Aug 15th, 2020)
+Whether you are a first-time home buyer or refinancing your current home loan, you can check your own credit score online, or talk with a lender to see whether you qualify for a mortgage based on your current score.Time to make a move?
+Let us find the right mortgage for you